satya77/Entity_Embedding/README.md

 ## Pre-trained Models
 The results presented in the paper are the average result between 10 embedding model trained using the same hyperparameters on the test datasets.
 We provide one pre-trained model per method [here](https://dbs.ifi.uni-heidelberg.de/resources/entity-embeddings/), for the exact replication of the results in the paper however, all 10 models are required.

-## Setting File
+## Settings File

-To train your own models or run test the setting file should be edited.
+To train your own models or run test the settings file should be edited.
 Below there is a description of each field and its role:

-- `MODE` (Train/Test/Batch_Test) Shows the current mode of the program could be "Train" to train the models,"Test" tests the model, "Batch_Test" is when multiple models with the same parameters have been trained the average test result is required, all the models should be in the same folder and the folder path should be given as 'SAVE_FOLDERPATH'
+- `MODE`: (Train/Test/Batch_Test) Shows the current mode of the program could be "Train" to train the models,"Test" tests the model, "Batch_Test" is when multiple models with the same parameters have been trained the average test result is required, all the models should be in the same folder and the folder path should be given as 'SAVE_FOLDERPATH'
-- `SAVE_FOLDERPATH` The path to a folder to save the current model files or to read the model in Test mode
+- `SAVE_FOLDERPATH`: The path to a folder to save the current model files or to read the model in Test mode
 - `EDGELIST_PATH`: Path to the file for the edge list of a co-occurrence network
 - `NODELIST_PATH`: Path to the file for the node list of a co-occurrence network
 - `EMBEDDING_TYPE`: (GloVe/Word2Vec/DeepWalk/VERSE) The type of the embedding to be trained or tested "GloVe", "Word2Vec", "DeepWalk", "VERSE"